 - Counter area

-Nordicons use a consistent stroke width of 1px, including curves and angles.
+Nordicons use a consistent stroke width of 2px, including curves and angles.
 When designing new icons, maintain the same visual weight by using this stroke thickness for all new icons.

 The only exception to this rule is when designing icons for tiny contexts.
-These icons are marked with
+These icons use a stroke width of 3px and are marked with

 -small suffix in our icon library.